teebes/tango-core/DEVELOPMENT.rst

   Remove any routes/templates mismatch warnings when using this option.

+Open development topics:

+* For each of the following topics, look to available WSGI tools for solutions.
+* For ``tango snapshot``, pickling only works for simple static content.
+Python's pickle protocol does not support generators or functions.
+  How should snapshots work, or are they needed at all?
+* How should tango handle app initialization?
+One approach is to mix statically built content with app objects.
+Another is to defer prefetched content so that a WSGI server can load an app instantly even before it's package context is available.
+The latter gets complicated, whereas the former can be slow (unless snapshots come through here).
+In either case, there is a sense of hot-swapping content of production applications.
+  This is where much of tango's optimization takes place.
+* If tango handles multiple app objects and static content, Flask's development server isn't going to suffice.
+What tools should ``tango serve`` use to enable local development?

 Tool ideas:

 * ``tango report <site>`` - where template devs, data devs, & managers meet